akobr/mono.me/docs/Monorepo/README.md

   - .artifacts
   - .azure/pipelines
   - .mrepo
-  - doc
+  - docs
   - src

-Main concept of a mono-repository structure is using workstreads and projects.
+Main concept of a mono-repository structure is using **workstreads and projects**.
 Where workstead is a grouping concept of multiple projects or other worksteads.
 You can imagine a worstead as a business project which contains all necesary coding projects (libraries, packages and applications) inside.

 The most important folder of a repository is `src` which contains all code, all worksteads and projects.
 Is recomended to use *"siblings folders to source"*, a folder with mirrored structure as `src` and its content is related to worskteads and projects, but not the code itself.
-Simplest example is `doc` folder with Markdown documentation for the projects and their release notes.
+Simplest example is `docs` folder with Markdown documentation for the projects and their release notes.
 The second example could be `.azure/pipelines` to carry all CI/CD pipelines for all deliverables.

 Another recomendation is to use one centralized place to hold all artifacts from all the code of the mono-repository.
-Then it can be simply used as source for continous deployment or as a package source for other solution.
-In the mono-repository structure is `.artifacts` folder for these needs.
+This can be simply used as source for continous deployment or as a package source for other solution.
+In the mono-repository structure it is `.artifacts` folder.

-> There is a simple naming convention for the non-code content of a mono-repository, each folder or file uses `lower-case-name`, but a code should follow the convention used by the technical stack, e.g. MsBuild and .NET names use `CammelCaseNotation` and the code should follow namespace structure.
+> There is a simple naming convention for the non-code content of a mono-repository, each folder or file uses `lower-case-name`, but a code should follow the convention used by the technical stack, e.g. MsBuild and .NET names use `CammelCaseNotation` and it is a good habit to follow namespace/packages structure in folders.

 All non-directly releated content is placed in folders with a dot on the beginning, for example `.azure` or `.mrepo`.
 The same notation allow you to add a custom content directly into `src` folder which won't be processed by the tooling.